HazyResearch/data-centric-ai/README.md

 is to consolidate this experience in a single place that can be accessed by anyone that wants to understand and contribute to this area.

 ---

 ## How Can I Help?

-### Lurk and Learn
-Join our [mailing list](https://groups.google.com/forum/#!forum/data-centric-ai/join) if you're interested in this area and would like to hear more!
+If you're interested in this area and would like to hear more, join our [mailing list](https://groups.google.com/forum/#!forum/data-centric-ai/join)!
+We'd also appreciate if you could fill out this short [form](https://forms.gle/xJgPx7MvbDbdwnZu9) to help us better understand what your interests might be.

 ### Feedback (Interested in a class?)
 We are creating a class at Stanford about data-centric AI, and we'd love your feedback.
-If you are interested in learning more, please fill out this [form]().
+If you are interested in learning more, please fill out this [form](https://forms.gle/xJgPx7MvbDbdwnZu9).

 ### Contributing